vrslev/ikea-api-client/README.md

 Also:

-- Fully typed,
-- Almost entirely tested,
+- Fully typed and tested,
 - Has wrappers around most of APIs based on Pydantic.

 # Installation